jan-martinek/kiskbase/README.md

 # KiskBase

-Smart knowledge base app that blends textual and tabular data.
+Smart knowledge base app that blends linear and tabular data.
 And checklists.

 ## Features